May 13, 2021

 - Remain patient

-Philadelphia Car Accident Lawyers at Anthony C. Gagliano III, P.C.
+Norristown Car Accident Lawyers at Anthony C. Gagliano III, P.C.
 Help Injured Victims Recover from Their Accident

 If you were hurt in a motor vehicle accident, you may be able to claim damages for your medical bills, lost wages, or other fair compensation.
-The Philadelphia car accident lawyers at Anthony C. Gagliano III, P.C. can help you build a case supporting your claim that your injuries were the result of your accident and that the other driver was at fault in your accident.
+The Norristown car accident lawyers at Anthony C. Gagliano III, P.C. can help you build a case supporting your claim that your injuries were the result of your accident and that the other driver was at fault in your accident.
 Together, these contentions make the case for compensatory damages.
 Learn more about how we can help by calling 267-861-7100 or visiting our website to set up a free consultation.

 Located in Philadelphia, we serve clients in Philadelphia, Montgomery County, Delaware County, and Norristown.